momshaddinury/listify/README.md

 ```

 ## Code Flow:
 Project is following MVC pattern.
-For managing state I am using Riverpod 1.0.0.
+For managing state I am using Get.
 All the UI components are inside views folder.
 Business logic is handled inside controller folder.
 Model is used to parse data.

 ```
 └── lib/